isomerpages/bca-strata/_filed-against-me/Types of orders under BSMA.md

 description: ""
 variant: tiptap
 ---
-<p>You should refer to Part VI (Division 2) of the Building Maintenance and
+<p>You should refer to Part VI (Division 2) of the Building (Strata Management)
-Strata Management Act for the full meaning and effect of the provisions.</p>
+Act for the full meaning and effect of the provisions.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>